alibaba/EasyCV/docs/source/tutorials/export.md

 # Export tutorial

+We support the following ways to export models.

+**Original**

-- Original model saves the state dict of model.
-One should build model in savance and then load the model state dict.
+Original model saves the state dict of model.
+One should build model in advance and then load the model state dict.

+**torch.jit**

-- Script (Jit) Model can be used independently from Python.
-It is convenient to be deployed in various environments and has litte dependency on hardware.
+Torch.jit is used to save the TorchScript model.
+It can be used independently from Python.
+It is convenient to be deployed in various environments and has little dependency on hardware.
 It can also reduce the inference time.
 For more details, you can refer to the official tutorial: https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html

+**Blade**

-- Blade Model is used to greatly accelerate the inference process.
+Blade Model is used to greatly accelerate the inference process.
 It combines the technology of computational graph optimization, TensorRT/oneDNN,  AI compiler optimization, etc. For more details, you can refer to the official tutorial: https://help.aliyun.com/document_detail/205129.html

-- We also support the end2end export mode to wrapper the preprocess and postprocess  to the model.
+**End2end**

+End2end model wraps the preprocess and postprocess process along with the model.
+Therefore, given an input image, the model can be directly used for inference.